 - Opening statement - the importance and value of street sweeping: Randy Neprash, PE, Minnesota Cities Stormwater Coalition, Stantec

-- Discussion of nutrients in urban stormwater, focused on impacts of trees: Dr. Sarah Hobbie, Distinguished McKnight University Professor, Dept. of Ecology, Evolution & Behavior, University of Minnesota
+- Discussion of trees as a source of nutrients in urban stormwater, focused on impacts of trees: Dr. Sarah Hobbie, Distinguished McKnight University Professor, Dept. of Ecology, Evolution & Behavior, University of Minnesota

 - Overview of recently developed street sweeping calculator: Aileen Molloy, Tetra Tech

 - Overview of draft guidance for street sweeping: Hillary Yonce, Tetra Tech

 - Discussion of additional research needs: William Selbig, Research Hydrologist, USGS Upper Midwest Water Science Center

 MPCA Collaboration invites you to join this Webex meeting.